AIvaluateXR: An Evaluation Framework for on-Device AI in XR with Benchmarking Results: Experimental Setup

 \subsection{Processing Speed and String Length}

-\dk{String length, comprising both \textit{Prompt Length} and \textit{Size of the Token Set}, significantly affects performance.
+String length, comprising both \textit{Prompt Length} and \textit{Size of the Token Set}, significantly affects performance.
 We evaluate the performance of LLMs on XR devices with varying string lengths to assess their processing speed.
-For each experiment, the processing speed is calculated as in~\cref{eq:mean_speed}.}
+For each experiment, the processing speed is calculated as in~\cref{eq:mean_speed}.

-\dk{We conducted experiments for five different string lengths (64, 128, 256, 512, and 1024) under the following PP and TG setups.} \begin{itemize}[noitemsep,leftmargin=8pt,topsep=0pt] \item \textbf{\gls{pp}:} The PP values were set to 64, 128, 256, 512, and 1024, while TG was fixed at 0, and other parameters at their default values. \item \textbf{\gls{tg}:} The TG values were set to 64, 128, 256, 512, and 1024, while PP was set 0, and other parameters were at default values. \end{itemize}
+We conducted experiments for five different string lengths (64, 128, 256, 512, and 1024) under the following PP and TG setups. \begin{itemize}[noitemsep,leftmargin=8pt,topsep=0pt] \item \textbf{\gls{pp}:} The PP values were set to 64, 128, 256, 512, and 1024, while TG was fixed at 0, and other parameters at their default values. \item \textbf{\gls{tg}:} The TG values were set to 64, 128, 256, 512, and 1024, while PP was set 0, and other parameters were at default values. \end{itemize} We set PP or TG to zero in these experiments to isolate the cost of each stage independently.
+This ensures that the PP test results are not affected by TG, and the PP results are not affected by PP.

-\subsection{\dk{Parallelization with Thread Count and Batch Size}}
+\subsection{Parallelization with Thread Count and Batch Size}

-\dk{The parameters \textit{Batch Size} and \textit{Thread Count}, which control parallelization, also significantly affect performance.
+The parameters \textit{Batch Size} and \textit{Thread Count}, which control parallelization, also significantly affect performance.
 We evaluate the performance of LLMs on XR devices with varying batch sizes and thread counts to assess their processing speed, calculated using~\cref{eq:mean_speed}.
-The two tests conducted are described below:} \begin{itemize}[noitemsep,leftmargin=8pt,topsep=0pt] \item \textbf{\gls{bt}:} \dk{We set PP to 64, TG to 0, and varied the batch size (128, 256, 512, 1024), keeping other parameters at default values.} \item \textbf{\gls{tt}:} \dk{We set PP to 64 and TG to 0, and varied the thread counts (1, 2, 4, 8, 16, 32), keeping other parameters at default values.} \end{itemize}
+The two tests conducted are described below: \begin{itemize}[noitemsep,leftmargin=8pt,topsep=0pt] \item \textbf{\gls{bt}:} We set PP to 64, TG to 0, and varied the batch size (128, 256, 512, 1024), keeping other parameters at default values. \item \textbf{\gls{tt}:} We set PP to 64 and TG to 0, and varied the thread counts (1, 2, 4, 8, 16, 32), keeping other parameters at default values. \end{itemize}